suggestionsbot/suggestions-docs/docs/docs/managing-suggestions.md

 - suggestion rejected
 - suggestion note added

 By default, DM responses are enabled.
-This can be configured by an admin.
+This can be configured by an administrator.

 ## Setting Up Staff Roles

 If you haven't already done so, please refer to the [Getting Started](README.md#set-up-the-bot) section to set up staff roles.
-By default, only admins can manage suggestions.
+By default, only administrators can manage suggestions.
 However, if you want other staff members to have access to these commands, please refer to the aforementioned section.

 ## Approving Suggestions